Particles Frequently Asked Questions

 In fact, there is no such thing as an invalid Particles document at the base level, just as there is no such thing as an "invalid binary sequence".

-Usually when using Particles you use a higher level grammar, called a Scroll Dialect, and so you can still have invalid programs in that language (because of typos, for example) even though your Particles is valid.
+Usually when using Particles you use a higher level grammar, implemented with Parsers, and so you can still have invalid programs in that language (because of typos, for example) even though your Particles is valid.

 How do I escape characters?